5 ways to get the portfolio insights you need

 1 – Benchmarking

 How did your portfolio perform compared to the overall market this year?
-Find out with Sharesight’s Benchmarking feature, which lets you benchmark your entire portfolio (or an individual holding) against an ETF of your choosing.
+Find out with Sharesight’s Benchmarking feature, which lets you benchmark your entire portfolio (or an individual holding) against any stock, ETF, or fund.
 In this example, we can see that this particular portfolio performed extremely well compared to Vanguard’s Diversified High Growth Index ETF (ASX: VDBA):

 2 – Custom Groups